norse/norse/norse/benchmark/README.md

 BindsNET ran out of memory in > 4500 neuron layers, indicated by the orange circle.

 The benchmark indicates that for single-layer LIF neurons of size < 4500, Norse outperforms both competitors.
-The overtaking of GeNN is likely due to the fact that they do not have matrix multiplications, which scales quadratically with size in Norse and BindsNET.
+The overtaking of GeNN is likely due to the fact that they do not use matrix multiplications, which scales quadratically with size in Norse and BindsNET.
 This is fairly straight-forward to overcome and that we will work in going forward, although it is rare to see that many neurons in a single layer.